 If you haven’t received a response within a few days, it’s probably because they haven’t seen your email, not that they ignored it.

 That’s why you should go ahead and send them a friendly follow-up.
 You can find a couple of examples on our follow-up email guide.
 In short, send a follow-up after 4-5 business days, with a friendly tone.

 Don’t send an angry message with “Why haven’t you responded to my email??”

 11. Customize your resume for every position

 Have you ever send the same resume to multiple employers?
-We’ve all done it in hopes to save some time.
+We’ve all done it in hopes of saving some time.
 But spending those extra 20 minutes to update your resume can really higher your chances.
 The reason is that even though the job descriptions seem the same for certain positions, every company is different.

 In addition to being all about you, your resume is also about your potential employer.
-Especially your summary section (if you’re using it) should be tailored for the company you’re applying for.
+The summary section (if you’re using it) should be tailored to each job ad.

 12. Don’t copy-paste the keywords

 Our friends from Fairygodboss (a career blog for women) shared their top resume advice for 2020: